 How Thoughts Fuel Emotions: An Introduction to Rational Emotive Behavior Therapy (REBT)

-Ellis later developed the "ABC" model (later updated to ABCDE) to capture how beliefs contribute to emotional disturbance and behavioral consequences.
-This is worth knowing even if you're not a fan of Ellis or his theory.
+Ellis later developed the ABC model (later updated to ABCDE) to capture how an individual’s beliefs about situations, events, and experiences contribute to their own emotional disturbance and any behavioral consequences that follow.
+As he put it: “You don’t get neurotic — you make yourself neurotic.”
+The ABC model is worth knowing even if you’re not a fan of Ellis or his theory.

 An Activating Event (A) leads to our Belief (B) about that event, which produces a Consequence (C).

-Think of the activating event as some kind of triggering event, the belief as our view about said event (often guided by our own philosophy or way of thinking), and the consequence as our emotional reaction and resulting behaviors.
+Think of the activating event as a trigger, the belief as our view of that event (often shaped by our own habitual ways of thinking), and the consequence as our emotional reaction and the behavior that follows.

 Here’s what this looks like in practice: